SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Does it work on consoles?

-Yes.
-The addon will work on consoles.
+In theory the addon should work on consoles, but it hasn't been tested on those.
 Realms can be used to transfer a world with the addon installed.

 ## Why isn't the addon working for me?